OpenLiberty/ci.maven/docs/display-url.md

-#### run-server
+#### display-url
 ---
 Display an application URL in the default browser.

 ###### Additional Parameters

-The following are the parameters supported by this goal.
+The following parameters are supported by this goal.

 | Parameter | Description | Required |
 | --------  | ----------- | -------  |